Facial Massage and Mental Clarity: The Surprising Connection

 A Ritual for restoration

-Periods of change often bring a sense of mental haze - that feeling of being a little unfocused or foggy.
+Periods of change can often bring with it a sense of mental haze - the feeling of being a little unfocused or foggy.
 It can arise through hormonal transitions like the perimenopause, menopause or the gentle recovery phase after the months of childbirth, when the body is recalibrating and finding a new balance.
-Facial massage can become a small, restorative ritual, offering both a moment of presence and a sense of renewal.
-Over time, this practice can support a sense of grounded clarity; a clearer complexion, calmer thoughts, and a body that feels more in tune with its own cycles of cleansing and restoration.
+Facial massage can become a small, restorative ritual, offering both a moment of presence and a sense of renewal, where beauty is no longer something applied, but something awakened from within.
+Ov

-Direction - always move toward your lymph nodes (for example, downward along the neck and outward along the jaw, and from centre of the face out to the ears)
+Direction of massage/touch - always move toward your lymph nodes (for example, downward along the neck and outward along the jaw, and from centre of the face out to the ears)

 Timing - 5-10 minutes before sleep to help promote feelings of relaxation

-Consistency - try doing this 3 nights a week to begin with then see if you can do it more often
+Consistency - try completing this 3 nights a week to begin with then see if you can do it more often

 Mindfulness - breathe slowly, soften your shoulders and jaw - or anywhere you are feeling tight or tense and allow your face to fully unwind